C4ptainCrunch/thesis/source/index.rst

 Limitations
 -----------

-.. todo:: As we only compare the champions of each algorithm, wa might have a non-champion that would still won against another algo.
+.. todo:: As we only compare the champions of each algorithm, we might have a non-champion that would still won against another algo.
 Then we would not have a complete pre-order.
-Wa can not do this due to compute limitation.
+We can not do this due to compute limitation.

 Ranking
 --------

 .. todo:: We might still want to rank our algorithms on a scale with total ordering.
 There are a lot of algorithms to do this (Elo ranking and others).
 Research is still developing on this subject and there is no consensus on the right method to use.
 This is beyond the topic, i won't go further. https://www.researchgate.net/publication/287630111_A_Comparison_between_Different_Chess_Rating_Systems_for_Ranking_Evolutionary_Algorithms